radiodee1/awesome-chatbot/seq_2_seq/README.md

 # you might want to experiment and include the flag '--order' above.
 ```
+The 'bsefile' here can be a blob, so you can replace `../data/train.from` with `../data/train.*` in the code above.
+This would include `train.from` and `train.to`.

 10. Then you can start the actual experiment.
 ```
 ./seq_2_seq.py \